rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 With the UPI method, the user is responsible for creating the required infrastructure: hosts, dns, dhcp, etc.

 This is doable with Libvirt, but it's a lot of manual work, and it takes a lot of time.
-So, I created this set of tool to assist with the process.
+So, I created this set of tools to assist with the process.

 ## What does it do so far?

-This first release will prepare the infrastructure for a disconnected installation of OpenShift 4 of your choice.
+This first release will prepare the infrastructure for a disconnected installation of OpenShift 4, with your chosen version.

 > Disclaimer: Tested only with some 4.9.x versions.